FreeBreadsticks/onboarding/before-first-shift/onboard-checklist.md

 - [ ] Add Technical Coach to squad email group

-- [ ] Email Technical Coach to welcome them on the team.
+- [ ] Email Technical Coach to welcome them on the team
-    -- Tell them the expectation before their first day (completing the Training module) and what to expect the first day of onboarding.